Callahan, California

 Callahan is an unincorporated community in Siskiyou County, California, United States.
 Callahan is located on California State Route 3 11.5 mi south-southeast of Etna.
 Callahan has a post office with ZIP code 96014.
 As of 2009 it has a population of 50~.

 History

 The post office opened as Callahan's Ranch in 1858 and changed its name to Callahan in 1892.
 The community was named after M.B.
 Callahan, who opened a travelers' stop in the community in 1851.
+During the Civil War the local butcher shop raised a Palmetto flag to show support for the rebels but it was soon hauled down with 2 townspeople heckling the owner about it.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Callahan has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.